huggingface/blog/swift-coreml-llm.md

 - If you have to use `coremltools`, use the latest version: `7.0b1`.
 Despite technically being a beta, I've been using it for weeks and it's really good: stable, includes a lot of fixes, supports PyTorch 2, and has new features like advanced quantization tools.
 - `exporters` no longer applies a softmax to outputs when converting text generation tasks.
 We realized this was necessary for some generation algorithms.
 - `exporters` now defaults to using fixed sequence lengths for text models.
-Core ML has a way to specify "flexible shapes", such that your input sequence may have any length between 1 and, say, 4096 characters.
+Core ML has a way to specify "flexible shapes", such that your input sequence may have any length between 1 and, say, 4096 tokens.
 We discovered that flexible inputs only run on CPU, but not on GPU or the Neural Engine.

 We'll keep adding best practices to our tools so you don't have to discover the same issues again.